GIS 140 (D)

-Further resources, both on- and off-campus can be found on the Links page of the course website: http://staff.washington.edu/changed/links.html.
+Please also use the course reflector list or the class blog to solicit help from me and your peers.
+Further resources, both on- and off-campus can be found on the Links page of the course website: http://staff.washington.edu/changed/gis140/links.html.

-The Center for Learning and Undergraduate Enrichment (CLUE) is also a good resource for this class and your other classes.
-CLUE is located in Mary Gates Hall Commons and is open Sunday to Thursday from 7:00 PM to midnight.
+Finally, the Center for Learning and Undergraduate Enrichment (CLUE) is also a good resource for this class and your other classes.
+CLUE is located in Mary Gates Hall Commons and is open this summer Monday, Tuesday, Wednesday from 6 PM to 9 PM.
 It offers tutorial sessions for most freshman lecture courses, skills courses, access to computer labs, and drop-in centers for math, science and writing.
 They can help you one-to-one with paper planning, structure, revision and grammar.
 You do not need to make an appointment.
-See http://depts.washington.edu/clue/ for more information.

 If you have a registered disability that will require accommodation, please see me immediately.
 If you have a disability and have not yet registered it with Disability Resources for Students in 448 Schmitz Hall, you should do so immediately.
 Please contact DRS at 206-543-8924 (Voice) or 206-543-8925 (V/TTY) or 206-616-8379 (FAX) or via their website.
 I will gladly do my best to provide appropriate accommodation you require.

 Plagiarism, or academic dishonesty, is presenting someone else’s ideas or writing as your own.
 In your writing for this class, you are encouraged to refer to other people’s thoughts and writing -- as long as you cite them.
 Many students do not have a clear understanding of what constitutes plagiarism, so feel free to ask questions about these matters at any time.
 Plagiarism includes:

 • a student failing to cite sources of ideas